Direct Preference Optimization for Adaptive Concept-based Explanations: Background

 \section{Background}

-In this section, we briefly summarize the necessary notation and background on the rational speech act and direct preference optimization.
-Herein, we will denote $\U$ and $\W$ the spaces of \emph{utterances} and \emph{world states}, respectively.
-Furthermore, we will treat listeners $L: \U \to W$ and speakers $S: \W \to \U$ as functions that map utterances to world states and vice-versa.
+We begin by briefly summarizing the necessary notation and background on the rational speech act and direct preference optimization.
+Herein, we will denote $\U$ and $\W$ as the spaces of \emph{utterances} and \emph{world states}, respectively.
+Furthermore, we will treat speakers $S: \W \to \U$ and listeners $L: \U \to \W$ as functions that map world states to utterances and vice versa.
+In the context of this work, utterances correspond to explanations of the predictions of machine learning models, while world states represent the predictions being explained.

-\paragraph{Rational speech act (RSA) \cite{frank2012predicting,goodman2016pragmatic,andreas2016reasoning,scontras2021practical}.} The RSA assumes that listeners and speakers are rational, and therefore it formalizes pragmatic reasoning as recursive probabilistic inference.
-The RSA can be summarized in the following chain of equations: